Berea-College-CSC-226/p01-final-project-p01_ebosela_kornrumpfa/README.md

      where we are, I think we're in a good place right now.
 Most of the early portions of our project have been spend planning, gathering resources and references for our projects, and some coding for things we made need later on.
 I'm surprised at the amount of work we've been able to do, especially with some of the out-of-control circumstances we've had the last few days.
-But overall, it's been great,a dn i'm really curious to see what we can do.
+But overall, it's been great, and i'm really curious to see what we can do.

 ```